 Black Magic Sangria

-In a large pitcher, add blackberries, black grapes, black plums, cran-grape juice, brandy, raspberry liqueur, and red wine.1 cup blackberries, 1 cup sliced black grapes, 2 medium black plums, 2 cups cran-grape juice, 1/4 cup brandy, 1/3 cup raspberry liqueur, 750 milliliters red wine
+- In a large pitcher, add blackberries, black grapes, black plums, cran-grape juice, brandy, raspberry liqueur, and red wine.1 cup blackberries, 1 cup sliced black grapes, 2 medium black plums, 2 cups cran-grape juice, 1/4 cup brandy, 1/3 cup raspberry liqueur, 750 milliliters red wine

-Stir ingredients together and do a quick taste test.
-Depending on the type of wine you used, you might want to add 1-2 tablespoons of powdered sugar to sweeten to your tastes.2 tablespoons powdered sugar
+- Stir ingredients together and do a quick taste test.
+Depending on type of wine you used, you might want to add 1-2 tablespoons of powdered sugar to sweeten to your tastes.2 tablespoons powdered sugar

-Let sangria chill in the refrigerator at least 2 hours before serving.
-If using a Pinot Noir, chill for at least 4 hours.
+- Let sangria chill in refrigerator for at least 2 hours before serving.
+If using Pinot Noir, chill for 4 hours.

 - Serve immediately.